Health Insurance Marketplace Enrollment Assistance

 Your options depend on your household income.

 Your household size and income, not your employment status, will determine what health coverage options you’re eligible for and how much help you get paying for coverage.
-When you apply for Marketplace coverage, you will report your current income and estimate your income for 2015.
+When you apply for Marketplace coverage, you will report your current income and estimate your income for the year.

 Your health coverage options